gonzalo123/playing_with_nameko/README.md

 ## Communications between nameko microservices and non-python microservices asynchronously.

 In my last projects I've playing with microservices.
 Mostly written in Python.
 Months ago I discovered nameko.
 It's great.
-I've written a couple of posts.
-Nameko relies on RabbitMQ and basically does the common operations that I normally do in a very clean way.
-That's cool but I sometimes need to work with other services (micro or macro) that aren't written in python.
+I've written a couple of posts about it.
+Nameko relies on RabbitMQ and basically it does the common operations that I normally do when I work with microservices in a very clean way.
+That's cool but I sometimes need to work with other services (micro or macro) that they aren't written in Python.
 With nameko I can create easily http gateways.
 And also we can send http requests from our nameko microservices to the rest of the world.
 It works but it's synchronous.
-It synchronous fit to your needs perfect, but sometimes we need asynchronous.
+If synchronous way fits to your needs it's perfect, but sometimes we need asynchronous way.
 What can we do?

-Since nameko relies on RabbitMQ we can use nameko's queues and exchanges.
-It should be possible but afaik nameko encapsulates its messages with one kind of algorithm that I don't understand.
-Years ago I've tried to do one kind of reverse engineering to figure out how to encode the messages.
+Since nameko relies on RabbitMQ we can use nameko's queues and exchanges outside nameko.
+It should be possible but afaik nameko encapsulates its messages with one kind of encoder that I don't understand.
+Years ago I've tried to do one kind of reverse engineering to figure out how to encode those messages.
 But now I'm getting older and I don't want to spend so much time trying to discover it.
 Let me show you how I've done it

 ### From nameko to another services
 Here we only need to send one RabbitMQ message.
-To do it I've created a simple dependency Providers
+To do it, I've created a simple dependency Provider in Nameko

 ```python
 from nameko.extensions import DependencyProvider